 There are certain tools that just have to have a belt and rafter hook.
 Circular saws are one of those in my book.
 Since a worm drive often pulls rip cutting duty for roofers, it’s a must-have that DeWalt includes.

 All in all, there’s really not much missing from the feature set, save for an LED light.
 Given the nature of worm drive applications, I can’t make a very compelling case that it absolutely needs one.
 As one of the most expensive cordless circular saws available, it should – and does – have just about everything you want for features.
-Check out the full list at the bottom of the page along with our article on circular saw Pro features.
+Check out the full list at the bottom of the page along with our article on features to look for in a circular saw.

 Popular 7-1/4″ worm drive circular saws range from around 11-1/2 pounds to a little over 14.
 The DeWalt FlexVolt Worm Drive Style Saw settles in at 13-3/4, so it’s not a lightweight, nor is it overweight.
 Compared to other sidewinders, it’s heavy, but that’s what you expect from a worm drive style saw.